DevOps Maturity Model – From Traditional IT to Complete DevOps

 Achievements are visible, team gaps disappear, and employees gain recognition.

-While these 5 stages make a complete DevOps maturity model, it’s imperative for enterprises to keep checking their maturity at every stage, and eventually identify focus areas and ways to evolve in the overall journey.
+While these 5 stages make a complete DevOps maturity model, it’s imperative for enterprises to keep checking their maturity at every step, and eventually identify focus areas and ways to evolve in the overall journey.

 What to Measure in a DevOps Maturity Model?